-On the north coast of Tasmania, the very high tide heights contribute more to coastal inundation events than the relatively modest storm surge heights - the current 100-year storm tide event is around 1.9 to 2.0 m above average sea level.
+On the north coast of Tasmania, the very high coastal surges contribute more to coastal inundation events than the relatively modest very high tide height - the current 100-year storm tide event is around 1.9 to 2.0 m above average sea level.
 Changes to storm surges by the end of the century will not be as large as sea level rise.
 Accounting for all effects, the current 100-year event in George Town will be exceeded every 10 to 30 years by 2030, and more frequently than once every 4 years in 2090 under the high emissions scenario.
+These events will also have an influence up the Tamar Estuary to Launceston City.

-5. River floods - Tamar River
+4. River floods - Tamar River

-Changes to design flood hydrographs were calculated for the 1:10, 1:50, 1:100 and 1:200 annual exceedance probability events for future periods using the climate model outputs and flood hydraulic models by partners at Entura consulting.
+• Changes to design flood hydrographs were calculated for the 1:10, 1:50, 1:100 and 1:200 annual exceedance probability events for future periods using the climate model outputs and flood hydraulic models by partners at Entura consulting.
 Short duration high rainfall and runoff events are projected to become more intense, so catchments with a critical duration of less than 72 hours will experience high flood levels and faster response times.
 The peak discharge of the Tamar River is projected to increase significantly through the 21st Century under the higher emissions scenario.
-Additionally, sea level rise will significantly increase coastal inundation events in the estuary of the Tamar (see above point).
+Additionally, sea level rise is projected to significantly increase coastal inundation events in the estuary of the Tamar (see above point).
 Please see the full Entura report and accompanying maps for more details.